Zeleo/recurrence-expression/README.md

 occurrence after time `t`?
 3. Matching: does this time matches this recurrence expression?

-This project is written in Clojure, but our aim is to serve the entire JVM community.
-We provide a wrapper Java class to facilitate adoption.
+This project is written in Clojure, but we aim to serve the entire JVM community.
+We provide a wrapper Java class to that end.
 Most functions are exposed through this wrapper class.

 There is also a sister library called "recurrence-trigger" that provides a custom trigger for Quartz Scheduler.
 This Quartz trigger